codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

     * `<codefresh-api-key>` is the generated API key.
     * `<runtime-name>` is the name of the runtime, either `codefresh`, or the custom name you defined.
     * `gitops-runtime` is the chart name defined by Codefresh.
-    These flags are required only if the runtime is ingress-based:
     * `global.runtime.ingress.enabled=true` is mandatory for _ingress-based runtimes_, and indicates that the runtime is ingress-based.
     * `<ingress-host>` is mandatory for _ingress-based runtimes_, and is the IP address or host name of the ingress controller component.
     * `<ingress-class>` is mandatory for _ingress-based runtimes_, and is the ingress class of the ingress controller.
 For example, `nginx` for the NGINX ingress controller.